 Modern Tours Palm Springs

-Interested in desert modern architecture?
-Modern Tours Palm Springs lets you take one of its self-driving tours at your own pace and in your own vehicle, making it a perfect choice for visitors who are still looking to maintain a social distance or avoid group activities.
-Select your tour, and the built-in mapping will steer you from stop to stop to see some of the most iconic modernist homes and buildings, as well as celebrity homes, in Greater Palm Springs.
+Interested in midcentury modern architecture?
+Modern Tours Palm Springs lets you take one of its self-driving tours at your own pace and in your own vehicle.
+Select your tour, and the built-in mapping will steer you from stop to stop to see some of the most iconic modernist homes, buildings, and celebrity homes in Greater Palm Springs.
 Helpful and fascinating voice narration at each stop will fill you in on the (sometimes scandalous!) history.

 Palm Springs Vintage Market

-The first Sunday of each month, vendors set out their best vintage and collectible wares at the Camelot Theaters (now known as the Palm Springs Cultural Center) for the Palm Springs Vintage Market.
-Held between October and May, the market is a treasure trove of retro finds ranging from clothing and furniture to even jewelry and classic cars.
+The first Sunday of each month from October to May, vendors set out their best vintage and collectible wares at the Palm Springs Cultural Center for the Palm Springs Vintage Market.
+This market is a treasure trove of retro finds ranging from clothing and furniture to jewelry and even classic cars.

 Play Golf Under the Stars